European University Student Research

 • Stacked vibration (specific example of the topic above)

-"The ISTA European Board is proud to support the next generation of packaging leaders in Europe", said ISTA European Board Chair Erich Steiner.
+"The ISTA European Board is proud to support the next generation of packaging leaders in Europe", said ISTA European Board Chair Alberto Tellechea.
 "We look forward to growing awareness of our mission among students, and we are proud to support young talent and new research in our field."

 How to Submit Proposals